Ysgol Gyfun Gŵyr

-Ysgol Gyfun Gŵyr is a Welsh language medium secondary school in Gowerton, Swansea, Wales, with approximately 950 pupils as of 2016.
+Ysgol Gyfun Gŵyr is a Welsh-medium secondary school for pupils aged between 11 and 19 years.
+The school is situated in Gowerton, Swansea, Wales.
 It was established in 1984.

+As of 2023, Ysgol Gyfun Gŵyr had 1113 pupils enrolled at the school, with 27.5 per cent of those coming from Welsh-speaking homes.

-Notable past students include footballer John Hartson, soprano Elin Manahan Thomas, Michelin Star Chef Paul Davies and UFC fighter Brett Johns.
+Notable past students include footballer John Hartson, soprano Elin Manahan Thomas and UFC fighter Brett Johns.